python-can-define-radio/sdr-course/classroom_activities/030-Transmit-and-Receive-Pure-Sine.md

 7. Can clipping happen on the transmitter's side?
    _Hint: Try setting the transmitter's amplitude to a number such as `3`.
 You may need to modify the GUI Range that adjusts amplitude._
    _Note: Clipping on the transmitter side is only visible on the receiving side.
 It often appears as a waveform that is distorted, but isn't obviously clipped.
 If you aren't able to reproduce transmitter-side clipping, just remember that data entering your osmocom Sink should be between 1 and -1._
-7. How could you communicate data using just these sliders?
+8. How could you communicate data using just these sliders?
+9. Modify your receiver to have slidable IF and BB gains.
+Use proper start, stop, step from [the HackRF docs](https://hackrf.readthedocs.io/).
-8. _Looking ahead:_ In the Signal Source, there's an option for the Waveform.
+10. _Looking ahead:_ In the Signal Source, there's an option for the Waveform.
 Does it matter which you pick?
-9. _Advanced:_ Discuss center spike and frequency-non-sameness-between-tx-rx.
+11. _Advanced:_ Discuss center spike and frequency-non-sameness-between-tx-rx.

+# Instructor check

+The instructor will most likely use this exercise to check your transmitter:

+Set your osmocom sink Frequency to ...
+2.401e9 if you are computer #1,
+2.402e9 if you are computer #2,
+2.403e9 if you are computer #3,
+...
+2.410e9 if you are computer #10,
+2.411e9 if you are computer #11,...